g-harel/coco/README.md

         NPM owners whose packages to query.
   -npm-weekly int
-        Show repos if they have this quantity of weekly downloads. (default 1)
+        Show repos if they have this quantity of weekly downloads. (default 1) -rate-limit int
+        Maximum number of requests per second by all collectors. (default 999)

 GitHub traffic can only be collected from repositories that the token grants push access to.
 ```